scicave/math-parser/README.md

 Type = `boolean`, default: `true`.

 Maths conventionally works with single char named variables and constants, but in programming languages you have freedom.
 The convention in programming is to use multi-char named identifier.
-For example, if you want to use "pi" or "phi", etc, you have to set this to `options.builtInIDs = ["pi", "phi"]`, it is set by default.
+See: [options.builtInIDs](#.builtInIDs).

-When a member expression is found, properties and methods are allowed to be multi-char, despite of `options.singleCharName`
+When a member expression is found, properties and methods are allowed to be multi-char, despite of `options.singleCharName`, see: `options.extra.memberExpressions`.

-## .strict

-Type = `boolean`, default = `false`;

-When false:

-- `f()`: is parsed as function whether or not it exists in `options.functions`
-- `sin + 2`: you can you functions identifiers as references, with no arguments.

 ## .extra